ciscon/vim/pack/vimspector/opt/vimspector/README.md

 * `// comment to end of line ...`
 * `/* inline comment ... */`

-Current tested with the following debug adapters.
+Currently tested with the following debug adapters.

 ## C, C++, Rust, etc.